-This page provides a brief description of some of the principles and concepts behind the application which incorporates the PayPal IPN subscription system.
+This page provides a brief description of some of the principles and concepts behind the PHP membership subscription script which incorporates the PayPal IPN subscription system.

 Instant Payment Notification (IPN) is the method that PayPal uses to automatically notify a defined web page when a PayPal payment has been made.
 For a complete description refer to the IPN Manual which you can find on the http://www.paypal.com/ipn site.